-While this concept increased the workload for the web designer, the user enjoyed a website that’s uniform, versatile, and accessible on any device.
+While this concept of responsive design increased the workload for the web designer, the user enjoyed a website that’s uniform, versatile, and accessible on any device.

-Ads and pop-ups are as annoying today as they were back in the day!
+Ads and pop-ups are as annoying today as they were back in the day, often disrupting the flow of an internet connection with unwanted content!
 Thus, with the popularity of online marketing, brands realised that they must resort to other interactive measures to convert prospects into customers.

-In 2015, Google began adjusting its algorithm to cope with black hat linking, which became common due to the increased number of websites emerging on the internet each day.
+In 2015, Google began adjusting its algorithm to cope with black hat linking, which became common due to the increased number of websites emerging on the internet daily.
 Even the smallest company knew and understood the importance of an online presence, and the desire to stand out became intense.

-Growth-Driven Design aims at understanding human behaviour, make improvements accordingly, and focus on peak performance.
+Growth-driven design aims to understand human behaviour, make improvements accordingly, and focus on peak performance.
 A website created with this SEO approach adapts to the prevailing trends and the customer’s ever-changing demands.

 SNS platforms like Instagram, Twitter, Facebook, and YouTube created a demand for content, which required relevant backlinks for Google.
 Accordingly, the reliability and quality of the website context are analysed.